 Pumpkin seed oil is a source of carotenoids, phenolic compounds, vitamin E (including a full range of tocopherols), fat soluble minerals and the essential fatty acids, Omega-6 and Omega-3.
 There is, however, a far greater ratio of Omega-6 to Omega-3 at about a 35:1 ratio. (*) So, it isn't a particularly good source of Omega-3 or alpha-linolenic acid like many manufacturers claim.

 Again, to preserve nutritional value it is best consumed in its raw state, in dressings or drizzled over foods, not used as a cooking oil.
 Pumpkin seed oil is popular delicacy utilized in Slovenia and Austria in salad dressing, desserts and added to pumpkin soup.

-For optimal nutritional uptake, sometimes it is best to soak the seeds in water and strain out the digestive inhibitors, like phytic acid, so that enzymes like protease can completely digest protein content.
+For optimal nutritional uptake, sometimes it is best to soak the seeds in water and strain out the digestive enzyme inhibitors, like phytic acid.
+This process will help to break down protein and nutrients for greater bioavailablity.

 Pumpkin seeds are also available as a pre-sprouted (or pre-soaked) variety.

 We utilize soaked and strained pumpkin seeds in the following ways:

 Visit our DIY steps for making your own dehydrated pumpkin seeds straight from the pumpkin.